 Q: Will I be able to access joint accounts?

 A: If both owners of a joint account are signed up for Internet Banking, both owners will have to ability to view, access and transfer funds between joint accounts.
 This includes transferring funds between a joint account and an individual account you are an owner of.
 For example, you will be able to make a loan payment from a joint checking account to a loan that is in your own name.

 Q: How much account information can I view at once?

 A: The system will automatically show the current month's transactions and information.
-However, by selecting User Preferences, you can choose to view the current month and the previous month.
-Or, you can choose to view your account from the current date to same date of the previous month.
+However, by clicking on the date range, you can choose to view the 10 day increments or to customize your dates.

 Q: Can I view my account details in more than one way?

 A: Yes, you can view your accounts by date, check number, payee, amount or balance in ascending or descending order.

 Q: What formats can I download my transaction history in?

 A: Internet Banking supports downloads to Quicken™, Microsoft Money™ or as a comma-delimited text file.